Our Vision for Learning

 Our vision for learning is based around the whole child, ensuring no child is left behind.
 Our unique, innovative and exciting curriculum in Year 7 provides an excellent transition from Primary School.
 This enables pupils from all starting points to make rapid progress and also enjoy their learning whilst improving their literacy skills.

-Furthermore, our Wednesday or Thursday afternoon offer of either physical education or enrichment will ensure all students take an active part in developing skills and talents they may not know existed before!
+Furthermore, our Wednesday afternoon offer of either physical education or enrichment will ensure all students take an active part in developing skills and talents they may not know existed before!

 Within The Trust we are proud that our ethnically and culturally diverse community is fully represented by the students and staff at each Academy.
 The Q3 ethos; ‘to seek that which is good, that which is right and that which is true,’ fully embraces the fundamental British Values of democracy; the rule of law; individual liberty; mutual respect and tolerance of those of different faiths and beliefs.